splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 Provide the ARN role to the Infrastructure Monitoring component of Splunk Observability Cloud.
 You can also configure your connection to support any of the following use cases:

 - Collect metrics for selected regions and services using the CloudWatch API.
-- Collect metrics for all regions and all services using the CloudWatch API.
+- Collect metrics for all services using the CloudWatch API.
 - Collect metrics using CloudWatch Metric Streams by itself or together with log collection.

-The following example shows how to collect metrics from all regions and services by leaving the regions and services values unspecified.
+The following example shows how to collect metrics from selected regions and all services by leaving the services value unspecified.

 .. code-block:: none